taxjar/vat_check/README.md

 ### Example responses ###

-Response if the service is available and the VAT ID is formatted correctly
+Response if the service is available and the VAT ID is formatted correctly:
 ```
 TaxJarVat.validate('GB333289454')
 {